Non-perturbative constraints on stability and renormalization group flows in nonequilibrium matter

 \textbf{Introduction.} Non-perturbative constraints on renormalization group (RG) flows of interacting theories ~\cite{zamolodchikov1986irreversibility,Affleck1991universal,Friedan2004boundary,cardy1988there,komargodski2011renormalization,myers2010,Jafferis2011,casini2012,patil2025shannon} have been a powerful tool in exploring phases and phase diagrams of strongly interacting systems (see, e.g.,\cite{zamolodchikov1987renormalization,ludwig1987perturbative,Huse1984exact,appelquist1999new,anselmi1998non,luty2013theorem,klebanov2011f,grover2014entanglement}).
 A striking result is that such constraints can often be derived as a consequence of information theoretic inequalities~\cite{Casini04,casini2012,casini2016g,casini2019irreversibility,Casini2023entropic,harper2024g, grover2014certain}.
 Ideas from quantum information theory have been used to also derive general constraints on the structure of gapped ground states and conformal field theories~\cite{Kim2013longrange,shi2020fusion,Huang2023knots,Kim2025conformal,Lin2023conformal,li2025systematic, yang2025topological}.
 It is natural to wonder if the nexus of ideas from information theory and many-body physics can also constrain the landscape of phenomena in more general settings, e.g., an out-of-equilibrium steady state of a long-time evolved quantum system.
 In this work, we will pursue this direction and employ quantum information inequalities to derive consequences for the renormalization group flow and stability of nonequilibrium systems.
 We will discuss several applications, ranging from decoherence induced phase transitions to stability of spontaneous symmetry breaking against perturbations that explicitly break the symmetry, and also to classical nonequilibrium systems.

 The object of our central interest will be conditional mutual information (CMI), defined as $I(A:C|B) = S(AB) + S(BC) - S(B) - S(ABC)$, where $S(X)$ denotes von Neumann entropy for the density matrix $\rho_X$ associated with region $X$.
 CMI is positive due to strong subadditivity (SSA) and it captures correlations between subregions $A$ and $C$ that are not mediated by $B$.
 In a large class of systems, CMI decays exponentially with the separation $l_B$ between $A$ and $C$: $I \sim e^{- l_B/\xi_M}$ where $\xi_M$ is called the \textit{Markov length}.
 As recently discussed~\cite{sang2025stability, sang2025mixed}, Markov length plays an essential role in defining mixed state phases of matter ~\cite{coser2019classification,sang2024mixed}.
-Notably, for Gibbs states of local Hamiltonians at a non-zero temperature, Markov length is finite~\cite{chen2025quantum} (and is exactly zero for commuting, local Hamiltonians ~\cite{clifford1971markov, leifer2008quantum,brown2012quantum}).
+Notably, Gibbs states of finite-range commuting local Hamiltonians have zero Markov length whenever $B$ shields all interaction terms connecting $A$ and $C$~\cite{clifford1971markov, leifer2008quantum,brown2012quantum}, while for more general Gibbs states of local Hamiltonians at any non-zero temperature, it is finite when $\textrm{min}(A,C) = \mathcal{O}(1)$~\cite{chen2025quantum}.

 In the following, we will discuss two results.
-The first result is an inequality for CMI along an RG flow, while the second result bounds the CMI of a convex mixture of states in terms of the CMI of individual components.
+The first result is a scale-monotonicity constraint on the CMI crossover scaling function, while the second result bounds the CMI of a convex mixture of states in terms of the CMI of individual components.